pjwendy/eqmap.net/README.md

 ## 🤝 Contributing

-This project is actively developed for EQEmu server development and protocol research.
+This project is actively developed for EQEmu server client development and protocol research.
 Contributions are welcome!

 ## 📄 License